 But with the work of the Paraclete I believe, from the top of my head to the tips of my toes, that Girard’s evangelical anthropology is the most incredible new tool for helping us to talk about it even more clearly.
 We have come to a point in the process of revelation such that Girard could write hundreds of lucid, revealing pages on Things Hidden since the Foundation of the World.
 And that is only a beginning, I think, of many great things to come in finding renewed ways to talk about that which we have kept secret for long ages.

-1. Gil Bailie, “The Gospel of Luke” audio tape series, tape 2.
+2. Gil Bailie, “The Gospel of Luke” audio tape series, tape 2.
 This tape provides good soil for reflections on Luke’s Christmas story.
 These lectures are also archived online in small parts; this portion is “Part 3” and especially “Part 4.”

 Reflections and Questions